• Skip to primary navigation

 SAVE THE DATE: Film Industry Networking Event!
 03/11/23

-January 19, 2023 By upstatecreative
+February 11, 2023 By upstatecreative

 Join us as ACE! partners up with Saratoga Arts for a film industry networking event!
-Meet other folks in the industry, make connections, preview trailers for recent productions created in our very own Upstate New York’s Capital District.
+Meet other folks in the industry, make connections, and preview trailers for recent productions created in our very own Upstate New York’s Capital District.
 We will have folks in house speaking to film funding and promotion.
 A not to be missed event if you are in the industry or are looking to connect.

 Additionally, hear more about SA’s plans to help support a vibrant creative space with upcoming plans for audio and video production assets and education as they retool the space to address creative community and job market needs.

-When: Saturday, March 11, 2023 from 2:30 to 5:00 PM
+Saturday, March 11, 2023 from 2:30 to 5:00 PM

-Location: Saratoga Arts | 320 Broadway, Saratoga Springs, NY 12866
+Saratoga Arts | 320 Broadway, Saratoga Springs, NY 12866

 CLICK HERE TO RSVP